victorsand/go-mock-example/README.md

 summariesService := SummariesService{
 	activityService: &mockActivityService,
 }
+Then we make the test assertions we need.
 ```

 ## Benefits
+- No additional libraries or tools needed.
-- The mock class does not contain any logic on its own, and doesn't have to change unless the interface changes.
+- The mock classes do not contain any logic on their own, and don't have to change unless the interfaces change.
--  Each unit test is 100% responsible for providing exactly the data needed.
+-  Each unit test is 100% responsible for providing exactly the data needed (and only that data).
 Default implementations are of course possible and is a matter of choice.
-As is, the test crash if one tries to call a method without a provided implementation.
+As is, the tests crash if one tries to call a methods without a provided implementations.